andyjost/Sprite/docs/source/CommandLineInterface/EnvironmentVariables.rst

 The following are recognized:

 ``CURRYPATH``
   A colon-separated list of paths used to search for Curry modules.
-To this Sprite silently appends its path to the Curry system libraries.
+Sprite silently appends to this the path to its system libraries.

 ``SPRITE_INTERPRETER_FLAGS``
   Overrides default flags in Sprite's Curry interpreter.
 This can be set to a